ovh/public-cloud-examples/iam/create-user-and-generate-pat-token-with-cli/README.md

 🎉

-Note: If the PAT_TOKEN is equals to null, execute the command and check the error message.
+Note: If the PAT_TOKEN is equals to null, execute the command `ovhcloud iam user token create <user> --name <name> --description <description>` and check the error message.